 Perhaps the biggest challenge in precision cancer therapy is tumors’ nasty habit of rebounding after an initial attack with targeted drugs has shrunk them almost out of existence.
 Instead of vanishing completely, curing the patient, the tumors leave behind a small cadre of cells that slumber in a dormant state, only to return in a … Read more

 A cough can potentially be a symptom of a health concern, but in the overwhelming majority of cases that include a cough, the cause is unrelated to cancer.

 Robert Johnson remains in remission more than three years after participating in a pioneering immunotherapy clinical trial for his stage IV adenocarcinoma non-small cell lung cancer.

 During a “couples chemo” session, Kevin got down on one knee and popped the question to Tim, his partner of 37 years.
 They tied the knot in the Healing Garden at Dana-Farber.

 Nausea and cancer are often related in that nausea can be a side effect of treatment, but can nausea be a symptom of cancer itself?
+Is nausea a sign of colon cancer or other cancers?
 If there is a tumor that lives in the colon, esophagus, stomach, or somewhere else in the bowel, it can … Read more